Investigating cosmic strings using large-volume hydrodynamical simulations in the context of JWST's massive UV-bright galaxies: Results

 In order to remove numerically poorly resolved low-mass halos from our simulations in Fig.~\ref{fig:SHMR}, we only consider halos with a mass equal to or above the first 80\% complete halo mass bin, i.e. the lowest mass bin in which at least 80\% of simulated halos have at least one stellar particle, and the corresponding galaxies.
 Within the remaining bins, we then only include the individual halos with at least one stellar particle.
 For this procedure, we use 20 logarithmically spaced bins over the entire halo mass range, $7.5 < \log (M_{\rm halo} / {\rm M_\odot}) < 12.5$.
 This is a significantly more stringent resolution criterion than only discarding halos with no stellar particles, used to ensure proper convergence of the median SHMR (see also \citealt{2023Yeh}; \citetalias{2023Kannan-MTNG}).
 However, we note that our 80\% completeness cutoff is set to a slightly lower threshold than the 95\% completeness indicated in previous sections, or the 100\% criterion used in \citetalias{2023Kannan-MTNG}, as a reasonable compromise between showing our results in a broader mass range and the stringency of the resolution criterion.

 Similar to previous results, we find no significant difference between the $\Lambda$CDM and $G\mu=10^{-10}$ median SHMR or its scatter, while the $G\mu=10^{-8}$ results do show notable differences.
 Additionally, by redshift $z=8$, the median SHMR of all runs have converged and are in good agreement with the \citetalias{2023Kannan-MTNG} predictions, though we find a mildly increased scatter in the distribution for the CS-8 runs.
-In particular, there appears to be an increased population of individual massive galaxies within halos of moderate mass in these runs; however, their relative abundance is low enough to not affect the $G\mu=10^{-8}$ median SHMR.
+In particular, there appears to be an increased population of individual massive galaxies within halos of moderate mass in these runs.
+We find that almost all $G\mu=10^{-8}$ galaxies with masses above the 90th percentile (i.e., above the shaded red error band in Fig.~\ref{fig:SHMR}) correspond to halos seeded by cosmic string loops.
+However, the relative abundance of these halos is too low to substantially affect the $G\mu=10^{-8}$ median SHMR (red curve).

 At higher redshifts $z \gtrsim 11$, we find a significantly increased median SHMR in the $G\mu=10^{-8}$ results across the mass range, with the notable exception of the most massive halos.
 Though this extremely massive end of the halo mass distribution ($M_{\rm halo} \gtrsim 11.4$ at $z=11$) is only sparsely sampled within our box volume, we note the presence of individual galaxies with very low stellar-to-halo mass fractions in this range.
 Tracing these galaxies back in time reveals an onset of star formation at typically very high redshifts $z \gtrsim 19$, notably followed by a depletion of the galaxies' gas reservoirs at exceptionally early times and a complete lack of star formation activity thereafter.
 We plan to further investigate the evolution of these galaxies and their unique star formation histories in more detail in future work.